UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 A) Planning hardware

-As in P10, draw your circuit in a sheet of paper and discuss where to connect: reset (CD_L or MCLR_L), OSC oscillator, digital I/O and push-buttons.
-A good idea is to connect inputs and outputs in free pins of PICDEM2 Plus prototyping board.
-In such board LCD display is connected to microcontroller's PORTD.
+As in previous projects, draw your circuit in a sheet of paper and discuss where to connect: reset (CD_L or MCLR_L), OSC oscillator, digital I/O and push-buttons.
+We can use free pins from the CSD_PICstick board and reserve some PORTD pins to connect the LCD.

 B) Planning software